wlach/eideticker/README.md

     ./bin/get-metric-for-build.py --use-apks clock nightly.apk

+To get a list of tests to run, use the list tests script:

+    ./bin/list-tests.py

 Typically, you want to run Eideticker more than once on a particular test to get a range of results as tests are not 100% deterministic (partly due to the way we run tests, partly due to Android itself).
 You can do this with the